-Pacifica Graduate Institute's Counseling Psychology, Clinical Psychology, Depth Psychology (Jungian and Archetypal Studies, Somatic Studies, Community/Liberation/Indigenous/Eco-Psychologies, and Depth Psychotherapy/Integrative Therapy & Healing Practices specializations), Mythological Studies, and Engaged Humanities and the Creative Life programs are built on the conviction that the science of psychology and comparative mythology is enhanced immeasurably by the study of literature, religion, art, and culture.
+Pacifica Graduate Institute's Counseling Psychology, Clinical Psychology, Depth Psychology (Jungian and Archetypal Studies, Somatic Studies, Community/Liberation/Indigenous/Eco-Psychologies, and Depth Psychotherapy/Integrative Therapy & Healing Practices specializations), Mythological Studies, and Depth Psychology and Creativity programs are built on the conviction that the science of psychology and comparative mythology is enhanced immeasurably by the study of literature, religion, art, and culture.
 These undertakings infuse the study of human experience with a necessary sense of the recurring archetypal motifs of the psyche - a sense long honored by the traditions of depth psychology.

 The remembrance of these motifs not only reconnects the individual to archetypal patterns moving the human heart and soul, it also cultivates awareness that the threads of the psyche animate the world itself.
-In light of the imminent dangers overshadowing the modern world, we believe that psychological training and mythological studies can no longer remain isolated vocations.
-Rather, psychology and mythological studies can give insights into the struggles of the age in which we live.
+In light of the imminent dangers overshadowing the modern world, we believe that psychological training and studies in those areas broadly known as the arts and humanities, including philosophy, mythology, and creative practices, can no longer remain isolated vocations.
+Rather, when applied holistically, these studies can give insights into the struggles of the age in which we live.